Psychiatry Residency Program

 Exams

 • USMLE Step 3 or COMLEX Step 3 – All TCCADA residents are required to sit for the Step 3 exam within 18 months of starting residency.
-Incoming first year residents only will be eligible to pay for their Step 3 exam using their $500 educational fund.
+Incoming first year residents will be reimbursed up to $700 for their Step 3 exam.
+For osteopathic medical school applicants, we will consider the COMLEX in lieu of the USMLE.

 Additional Benefits